Los Angeles Grand Theft Auto Attorney

-For more than 20 years, the Rodriguez Law Group has fought for the rights of our clients facing serious theft crimes.
-Contact our law office to schedule your free consultation with a Los Angeles grand theft auto attorney who will help you explore defense options.
+For more than 20 years, The Rodriguez Law Group has fought for the rights of our clients facing serious theft crimes.
+Contact our law office at (213) 995-6767 to schedule your free consultation with a Los Angeles grand theft auto attorney who will help you explore defense options.

 How The Rodriguez Law Group Can Help if You’re Arrested for Grand Theft Auto in Los Angeles

 Grand theft auto is a serious theft crime in Los Angeles, California.
 In addition to a grand theft auto charge, you can even be charged with other offenses such as auto burglary or carjacking which can increase the penalties you face.
 With your freedom and reputation on the line, you deserve an aggressive Los Angeles criminal defense attorney to fight for you.

 The Rodriguez Law Group has represented clients facing serious theft charges for more than 20 years.
 Founding attorney Ambrosio E. Rodriguez spent 13 years as a Senior Deputy District Attorney prior to practicing criminal defense.
 Our law firm uses this insight into the prosecution’s tactics to build the strongest legal defense possible.